Emafire003/FoxGlow/README.md

 This mod is available under the MIT License.

 ## Support me
-This really is a stupidly simple mod, but still, if you would like to offer me a coffè, here you go.
+This really is a stupidly simple mod, but still, if you would like to offer me a coffee, here you go.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S88307C)